fonoster/routr/docs/introduction/installation.md

 There are no special requirements to install and run the server.
-Just follow this easy steps:
+Just follow these easy steps:

 &#10122; Download the server for your platform